Itxaka/yarb/README.md

  The user configured for yarb should have the `administrator` tag, as listing the nodes in a cluster and deleting queues its and administrator-level task.
 You can find how to add tags here[4]

- There is a hit to performance when running the script and when deleting a high number of queues in paralel with low wait times (<= 1 second) so always try to run the script from outside the cluster and do some testing on the correct number of threads that you should use, bumping it if there is room for it.
+ There is a hit to performance when running the script and when deleting a high number of queues in parallel with low wait times (<= 1 second) so always try to run the script from outside the cluster and do some testing on the correct number of threads that you should use, bumping it if there is room for it.

  Configuration